Deep Bellman Hedging: Introduction

-As a result, the prices and risk management signals (``greeks") are overly simplistic and do not capture important real-life dynamics.
-A~typical trader will therefore need to overwrite the prices and trading signals from such as standard models with their own heuristics.

-Our \emph{Deep Hedging} framework takes a different approach and focuses on robust performance under real-life dynamics, enabed by the use of modern machine learning techniques.
-The current article is the closest attempting to mimicing a trader's real life behaviour in that here we will give an AI the same historic ``experience" a real trader would have.
+The current article is the closest attempting to mimicking a trader's real life behaviour in that here we will give an AI the same historic ``experience" a real trader would have.
 Of course, our model will still be limited by the coverage of historic scenarios used to train it.
 Hence, human oversight is still required to cater for abrupt changes in market scenarios or starkly adverse risk scenarios.

+As a fundamental contribution we also clarify conditions under which the corresponding Bellman equations are well-posed and admit unique finite solutions.

 The website \texttt{http://deep-hedging.com} gives an overview over available material on the wider topic.